-A3 An understanding of the need for both a multi- and inter-disciplinary approach to the study of equine science and welfare management, and the acquisition of knowledge and skills from research, practice and professional experience.
+A3 approach to the study of equine science and welfare management, and the acquisition of knowledge and skills from research, practice and professional experience.
 A4 Integration of theory, investigation and field work, and the development of principles into practice.

 Intellectual skills